 Then, return to your RSS feed and check if there is an error or not.
 If the RSS feed errors pass, then this signifies that one of the plugins installed on your WordPress site was the root cause of this error.

 You can now enable your installed plugins one by one and simultaneously check your RSS feed after enabling each plugin.
 By doing so you can find out specifically which plugin is causing the issue.

 Once you have located the plugin, you can contact the plugin’s support for an update or find an alternative plugin that does the same thing.

 Temporarily Switch to a Default Theme

-In few cases, a poorly coded WordPress theme function can likewise affect your WordPress RSS feed.
-To View if the issue is being caused due to a WordPress, you need to switch to a default theme temporarily.
+In a few cases, a poorly coded WordPress theme function can likewise affect your WordPress RSS feed.
+To view if the issue is being caused due to WordPress, you need to switch to a default theme temporarily.

-Default themes incorporate Twenty Nineteen, Twenty Seventeen, Twenty Sixteen, etc. If you don’t have default theme pre installed on your site, click on the Add New button to install theme and activate it.
+Default themes incorporate Twenty Nineteen, Twenty Seventeen, Twenty Sixteen, etc. If you don’t have the default theme pre-installed on your site, click on the Add New button to install the theme and activate it.

 Once you switch to the default WordPress theme, check if you are still getting WordPress RSS feed errors.
 You can even visit your feed in a browser window or test the feed with a feed validator tool.

 If you don’t get any error, it signifies that WordPress is the root cause of the issue.
 Either you can contact the theme author for support or look for a new theme that is apt for your WordPress site.